melwitt/melwitt.github.io/_posts/2022-10-04-how-scheduling-works-in-nova.md

 {% highlight plaintext %}
 Got no allocation candidates from the Placement API.
-This could be due to insufficient resources or a temporary occurence as compute nodes start up.
+This could be due to insufficient resources or a temporary occurrence as compute nodes start up.
 {% endhighlight %}

 it means that during the Placement pre-filtering step of scheduling, Nova asked Placement for compute hosts meeting the requirements of the request, but Placement did not find any.
 The next step in this case is to look at the Placement service logs.
-Usually this file is named `placement-api.log`.
+Usually the log file is named `placement-api.log`.

 At this point, there is a fair chance you will not be able to find more specific information about the failure if the `nova-scheduler` and `placement-api` services are not configured to log at level DEBUG.
-It is ideal to temporarily set the log level for these two services to DEBUG and repeat the failed the request to gather more data.
+It is ideal to temporarily set the log level for these two services to DEBUG and repeat the failed request to gather more data.
 You can configure services to log at level DEBUG by setting the [`[DEFAULT]debug`][11] configuration option to `True` in the `nova.conf` and `placement.conf` files.
 Restart or send the HUP signal to the `nova-scheduler` and `placement-api` services to make them reload their configurations.

 Once you have logs for the failed request at level DEBUG, you will see a log message for each step in the filtering process.
 If you got the "no allocation